 Guests are free to follow the short walking trails with information showing the names of different plants and trees on their own (or, depending on guide’s availability they are welcome to ask the guides to take them on a longer walk).

 Visa and MasterCard credit cards are accepted.
+The lodge also accepts Namibian Dollars, Rand and US Dollars for cash payments.

 Popular Alternatives to Camp Kipwe